 Jim and his collaborators will research and publish a series of papers over the course of this project.
 Topics under consideration include:

-The Centre’s first major research paper, to be published this spring, will examine how jobs can and should be improved in the wake of the COVID-19 pandemic.
 For a taste of what’s to come, read Jim’s Five Contrarian Ideas on the Future of Work commissioned by Atkinson for the International Labour Organization’s centenary in 2019.

 Register on the Centre’s website to receive notices of publications and activities.